FelixSchwarz/mailqueue-runner/README.md

 `/etc/mailqueue-runner.conf` though you can also specify the config file explicitly using `--config=...`.
 Similar to other `sendmail` implementations, the application parses `/etc/aliases` to look up the recipient's email address.

 Please note that the code will only enqueue the message after a failed delivery if the configuration file contains the `queue_dir` option.

+### Usage `mq-mail` (CLI)

+The code provides a CLI application named `mq-mail` which provides (basic) compatibility with `/usr/bin/mail` application.

+    $ mq-mail --from-address="me@site.example" --subject "subject" root <<<MAIL mail body
+    MAIL

+By default, the configuration read from `~/.mailqueue-runner.conf` or `/etc/mailqueue-runner.conf` though you can also specify the config file explicitly using `--config=...`.
+The application parses `/etc/aliases` to look up the recipient's email address.

+Please note that the code will only enqueue the message after a failed delivery if the configuration file contains the `queue_dir` option.